General purpose healthcare FSA

 Dependent care FSA

-This account can be used to pay for eligible dependent care expenses on a before-tax basis for a qualifying child or relative.
-You can contribute up to $5,000.
+You can use this account to pay for eligible dependent care expenses on a before-tax basis for a qualifying child or relative.
+The funds can be used for expenses incurred so you (and your spouse, if applicable) can work or attend school full time.

-You can use this account for dependent care expenses incurred so you and your spouse can work, or so your spouse can attend school full time.
-If your spouse stays home full time, you are not eligible for the tax benefit.
+If your spouse stays home full time, you are not eligible for this tax benefit.

 Eligible expenses